zawzaww/zawzaww.github.io/_posts/2025-01-31-k8s-persistent-storage.md

 Configure the NFS server `/etc/exports` configuration for access control list for filesystems that may be exported to NFS clients.

+>
- > NOTE: IPv4 address or hostname is your NFS clients IP addresses.
+> 📝 IPv4 address or hostname is your NFS clients IP addresses.
+>

 Format,